QuoIntelligence/api-client/README.md

   'git+https://github.com/QuoIntelligence/api-client.git#egg=quointelligence&subdirectory=python'
 ```

-# Documentation

-`QIClient` is the main class of this package.
+The `QIClient` is the main class of this package.
 To view its documentation, execute
 the following in your Python shell:

 ```python